julipappano/sustainablecooling/README.md

 # Policy Pathways for Sustainable Cooling Markets
-Clustering Analysis of Enabling Conditions for Business Model Innovation

 This repository contains the analytical code and datasets supporting my Master’s thesis, *Policy Pathways for Sustainable Cooling Markets: Enabling Business Model Innovation in the Global South*.
 The project applies unsupervised clustering techniques to identify distinct country profiles among Article 5 countries under the Montreal Protocol, based on policy, financial, and digital enabling conditions for sustainable cooling business models.

+This quantitative approach is supported by a qualitative analysis of policy instruments, which are identified and structured to capture how different regulatory, financial, and digital tools shape the feasibility of business model innovation.
+These instruments are used not only to inform the construction of the clustering framework, but also to analyse the policy implications of each cluster and identify differentiated policy pathways tailored to specific country profiles.

 ## Project Scope
 The analysis examines how differences in governance, financing frameworks, and digital readiness shape the feasibility of innovative cooling business models such as Cooling-as-a-Service, ESCOs, and PAYGo in developing countries.
 Rather than measuring policy outcomes directly, the project clusters countries according to proxy indicators that approximate their institutional and structural capacity to support these models.